s3rvac/retdec-python/docs/library.rst

 Starting a Decompilation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To start a decompilation of a file, call :func:`~retdec.decompiler.Decompiler.start_decompilation()`:
+To start a decompilation of a file, call :func:`~retdec.decompiler.Decompiler.start_decompilation()` on the created decompiler:

 .. code-block:: python